liangtianumich/ART_data_analyzer/readme.txt

 All events are accepted/selected based on their individual modules and have minimal interaction with the calculation modules.
 User can customize their own event selection criteria.

-The user can specify the cut-off distance cut-off, the simulation box dimension box_dim and the total number of tests in their data directory
+The user can specify the cut-off distance cut-off, the simulation box dimension box_dim and the total number of tests, num_of_procs in their data directory
-{'cut_off':cut_off_distance,'box_dim':box_dim,'num_of_tests':num_of_tests}
+{'cut_off':cut_off_distance,'box_dim':box_dim,'num_of_tests':num_of_tests,’num_of_procs’:num_of_procs}

+If the num_of_procs == 1, it will run calculation in single process mode

+If num_of_procs >1, it will invoke the multiprocessing module Pool class num_of_procs can be found by nproc --all or grep -c processor /proc/cpuinfo in linux

+In Mac, sysctl -n hw.ncpu to get logical CPUs

+Crossplatform option here, default is to use all CPU cores by multiprocess.cpu_count() as implemented as default option here.

 An example of cut_off_distance dict: {(1,1):3.7,(1,2):3.7,(2,2):3.7}
 Means atom_type_1 and atom_type 1 cut_off_distance is 3.7, type 1 and type 2 is also 3.7 etc